Shehzada (2023 film)

-Shehzada is a 2023 Indian Hindi-language action film directed by Rohit Dhawan.
+Shehzada is a 2023 Indian Hindi-language action comedy film directed by Rohit Dhawan.
 A remake of the Telugu film Ala Vaikunthapurramuloo (2020), the film stars Kartik Aaryan, Kriti Sanon, Paresh Rawal, Manisha Koirala and Ronit Roy.

 Principal photography began in October 2021 and ended in January 2023 with filming held in Mumbai, Mauritius and Delhi.
 The music was scored by Pritam.
 Released on 17 February 2023, it was a critical and commercial failure.

 Plot

 Valmiki and Randeep start their careers as clerks in the company of Aditya Jindal.
 Randeep, who marries Jindal's daughter Yashoda "Yashu," becomes wealthy while Valmiki remains poor.
 On the day of the birth of both their children, Randeep's son appears to be dead.
 When nurse Sulochana informs Valmiki about this, he pities Randeep and offers to exchange his baby with the dead one since the Jindals have done so much for him.

 However, after switching them, Randeep's child begins to cry, having not died after all.
 Valmiki, sensing that his son would have a better life growing up in a rich family, prevents Sulochana from switching the babies back and accidentally pushes her off a ledge.
 Sulochana goes into a coma, keeping Valmiki's secret from coming out.

 25 years later, Raj, raised at Jindal's house, is timid and innocent, while Bantu, raised by Valmiki, is street-smart and outspoken.
 Valmiki, who favours his own son, Raj, treats Bantu badly.
 Bantu gets a job at a law firm headed by Samara, who is impressed by his knowledge and quick-wittedness.
 Meanwhile, Raj returns from his studies abroad.
 Jindal sends Raj to reject Sarang, a powerful man who offers to buy their company's shares but deals with drugs.
 Randeep watches the deal from a restaurant where Samara has a meeting.
 When the client misbehaves with Samara, Bantu interferes.
 Randeep is disappointed by Raj's inability to say no to Sarang but beams at Bantu and Samara when they defend themselves against the rowdy client.
 Following this, Raj becomes engaged to Samara but she and Bantu have fallen in love.